godotjs/javascript/README.md

 	get label(): godot.Label { return this._label; }
 	protected _label: godot.Label;

-	// call get_node('LineEdit') and assign the returen value to 'this.edit' automatically when the node is ready
+	// call get_node('LineEdit') and assign the returned value to 'this.edit' automatically when the node is ready
 	@onready('LineEdit')
 	edit: godot.LineEdit;